Tokyo court turns down Ghosn’s appeal of long detention

 TOKYO (AP) — The appeal by the lawyers of Carlos Ghosn, Nissan’s former chairman, against his prolonged detention since his arrest Nov.
 19 was rejected Wednesday by the Tokyo District Court.

 Ghosn’s lawyers filed the appeal a day earlier.
-Ghosn’s detention on suspicion of breach of trust had been approved through Friday, and likely will be extended.
+Ghosn’s detention on suspicion of breach of trust had been approved through Friday.
+It is unclear what the prosecutors might do next.
+They can tag on additional allegations and “rearrest” a suspect or might decide to file formal charges on the breach of trust allegations.

 The lawyers and Ghosn argued in court Tuesday against the detention.
 In his first public appearance since his arrest, Ghosn vigorously asserted his innocence and defended himself against each allegation.

-The judge rejected the arguments, reiterating concerns might flee Japan or tamper with evidence.
+The judge rejected the arguments, reiterating concerns Ghosn might flee Japan or tamper with evidence.

 Most Read Business Stories